Patricia Benner, R.N., Ph.D. FAAN

 Expert clinical reasoning requires a deep background understanding that allows nurses to perceptually grasp and attune to the particular unfolding clinical situation in the context of what is understood about the particular patient’s co-morbidities and about population statistics about patients with similar diagnoses, the notions of good internal to nursing practice, and the nurse’s responsibility for the best outcomes and well-being of the patient.
 The temptation of cognitivists, holding to a representational view of the mind, is to break the situation down into isolatable elements, and use algorithms, and formal criteria for making “yes and no” decisions at particular points in time (what Taylor, 1995 calls “snapshot” reasoning).
 Skilled know-how and perception and perspective become invisible to the cognitivist, using an information-processing approach to describe how clinicians are thinking and acting.

 Clinical reasoning through transitions by an engaged agent is not in keeping with naturalistic scientific reasoning that bases judgments on formal objective elemental or isolatable criteria.
 The scientific approach oversimplifies and ignores multiple causal sources and the impact or outcomes that can be witnessed and understood by an intelligent agent’s situated first-hand observations of events, and ongoing feedback about the changes in the patient’s condition resulting from their interventions (Taylor, 2016).
-For example, the need for perceptual grasp by an engaged proficient to expert clinician, the necessity of keeping track of the changes in the patient’s clinical condition across time and make the “best call” or best sense of the clinical situation, in terms of diagnoses and clinical interventions, urgently needed by the patient at different points in time.
-This expert practice of nurses is instantiated hourly and demonstrates the essential role of the intelligent, embodied, expert clinician engaged in the situation.
+For example, the need for perceptual grasp by an engaged proficient to expert clinician, the necessity of keeping track of the changes in the patient’s clinical condition across time and make the “best call” or best sense of the clinical situation, in terms of diagnoses and clinical interventions, urgently needed by the patient at different points in time are all essential aspects of clinical reasoning as a form of situated practical reasoning.
+This expert practice of nurses is instantiated hourly by nurses and demonstrates the essential role of the intelligent, embodied, expert clinician engaged in the situation.
 In the example from the burn nurse, this entailed treating the patient for sleep apnea to solve the problem of high levels of carbon dioxide in the blood and titrating the patient’s pain medications carefully to ensure good oxygenation and perfusion.
 It also entailed ensuring that the perfusion of blood in the patient’s fingertips was adequate.

 Superior mechanistic reasoning is not sufficient for good clinical reasoning for many reasons, including leaving out the engaged embodied intelligent agent’s role in understanding unfolding clinical events, clinical reasoning, as well as the temporal, changing dimension of clinical reasoning.
 Mechanistic 17th-century science cannot give an accurate account of how good clinical judgments are made in rapidly changing clinical practice situations.
 Expert clinical reasoning based upon absorbed coping, in a familiar world of practice, is not the same as “rote” repetitive responses in the thoughtless re-enactment of past situations, nor is it the same as a rote following of guidelines or rules.
 The actor is solicited by the context and the situation’s demands for sense-making and skillful responses based upon actual sequential changes in the patient across time.
-Perceptual grasp of the best perspective on the nature of the situation is essential for appropriate actions attuned to meeting the demands of practice-based internal notions of the good and qualitative distinctions inherent in the situation (Benner, 2021; Dreyfus, H.L.
+In clinical reasoning, the time sequence and particulars of the situation matter as well as the documented transitions and changes in the patient’s clinical condition.
+Perceptual grasp of the best perspective on the nature of the situation is essential for appropriate actions, attuned to responsibly meeting the demands of practice-based internal notions of the good and qualitative distinctions inherent in the situation (Benner, 2021; Dreyfus, H.L.
 2017; Benner, Hooper-Kyriakidis, Stannard, 1999; 2010; Sullivan & Rosin, 2008).

-With this perceptual acuity, comes a coupled experience- and science-based knowledge about what to do in the situation.
-This clinical expert practice typically unfolds without “hypothesis-testing” or formal criteria reasoning on the part of the expert clinician.
-The expert clinician must be attentive to changes in the patient’s condition across time and recognize the salience of those changes for the patient’s treatment from his or her past clinical experience, use the best scientific evidence for clinical reasoning and for selecting treatments, and definitive tests and expert medical advice for the patient’s particular situation.
+With this perceptual acuity, comes a coupled experience and science-based knowledge about what to do in the situation.
+Clinical expert practice typically unfolds without “hypothesis-testing” or formal criteria reasoning on the part of the expert clinician.
+The expert clinician must be attentive to changes in the patient’s condition across time and recognize the salience (i.e., meaning and relative importance) of those changes for the patient’s treatment from his or her past clinical experience, use the best scientific evidence for clinical reasoning and for selecting treatments, and draw on definitive tests and expert medical advice for the patient’s particular unfolding situation.

 Summary and Conclusions